FStarLang/PoP-in-FStar/book/pulse/pulse_ch1.rst

     separation logics.

 Pulse does not yet provide libraries for conjunction or disjunction.
-However, since Pulse is embedded in F*, new vprops can also be defined by the user and it is common to do so, e.g., recursively defined predicates, or variants of the connectives described above.
+However, since Pulse is embedded in F*, new slprops can also be defined by the user and it is common to do so, e.g., recursively defined predicates, or variants of the connectives described above.

-.. [#] They are called ``vprop`` for mostly historical reasons.
-A
-       version of the Steel separation logic from which Pulse grew is based allows associating a *value* with a separation logic proposition, so these came to be known as "value" propositions.
-However, Pulse does not make use of this feature---perhaps a better name in Pulse would be ``slprop``, for separation logic proposition.

 .. [#] For experts, Pulse's separation logic is *affine*.